23 Films That Changed My Life

 Blackfish

-After watching Blackfish I will never step foot in Sea World again.
-More importantly though I learned how intelligent whales and dolphins are and realized how absurd it is for us to cage them for our entertainment.
-I think that it’s only a matter of time before the human race catches up with this way of thinking.
-Every decade we look back at something not that long ago and wonder what the heck we were thinking.
-I’m certain that the captivity of intelligent creatures will be one of those things.
+After watching Blackfish, I will never step foot in Sea World again.
+More importantly though, I learned how intelligent whales and dolphins are and realized how absurd it is for us to cage them for our entertainment.
+I think it’s only a matter of time before the human race catches up with this understanding and follows through.

 Watch the trailer here